your French knitting companion

 Using Your Gauge

-• Follow pattern instructions knowing sizes will be accurate
+• Follow pattern instructions with full confidence that your sizes will be accurate

-• Use gauge calculators to adjust patterns for different sizes
+• Use a knitting gauge calculator to resize patterns for different measurements or sizes

-• Substitute yarns confidently by matching gauge rather than just weight
+• Substitute yarns confidently by matching gauge rather than relying on weight category alone

 Frequently Asked Questions

 How do I measure my knitting gauge?
-Knit a swatch at least 6 inches square, bind off, wash, and block.
-Measure stitches and rows over 4 inches in the center of the swatch, avoiding edges.
+Knit a swatch of at least 6 inches square using the correct yarn, needles, and stitch pattern.
+Bind off, wash, and block the swatch as you would the finished garment.
+Once fully dry, use a rigid ruler to count stitches and rows over 4 inches in the center of the swatch, avoiding the edges.

 Do I need to match row gauge exactly?
-Stitch gauge is more critical โ€” it controls width.
-Row gauge affects length, which is usually adjustable.
-Match stitch gauge first; row gauge is secondary.
+Stitch gauge is the higher priority โ€” it controls the width of your garment, which cannot be adjusted mid-project.
+Row gauge controls length, which can usually be modified by knitting more or fewer rows before shaping points.
+Match stitch gauge first; address row gauge discrepancies by adjusting lengths as you knit.

 Ready to put your gauge to work?
-Try La Maille โ€” enter your gauge and measurements to generate a custom pattern that fits perfectly.
+Try La Maille โ€” enter your gauge and measurements to generate a fully custom pattern built around your exact numbers, so your finished garment fits perfectly from the very first row.

 Ready to try it?